 A DFDL Schema is an XML schema containing only a restricted subset of the constructs available in full W3C XML Schema Description Language.
 Within this XML schema, special DFDL annotations are distributed that carry the information about the data's format or representation.

 A DFDL Schema is a valid XML schema.
-However, the converse is not true since the DFDL Schema Model does not include many concepts that appear in XML schema.
+However, the converse is not true in general since the DFDL Schema Model does not include many concepts that appear in XML schema.

 DFDL Simple Types